mpolinowski/react-under-the-hood/README.md

-The same principle can be applied to add styles to our react app app - lets try materialize our app using the awesome [MaterializeCSS](http://materializecss.com/getting-started.html).
+The same principle can be applied to add styles to our react app app - lets try to add some [SASS](http://sass-lang.com/) to our app with the [Kraken-Sass](http://jwebcat.github.io/kraken-sass/index.html) boilerplate:

 First we want to install the Webpack loaders for the job of preprocess the source [SASS](http://sass-lang.com/guide) into proper CSS: